 When my containers are full, I set the kids to pulverizing them into little bits with wooden spoons, thus compacting the shells so that I can collect more.

 Though nitrogen, phosphorus, and potassium are most vital for healthy growth, calcium is also essential for building healthy “bones”—the cell walls of a plant.
 Composed of calcium carbonate, eggshells are an excellent way to introduce this mineral into the soil.
 To prep the eggshells, grind with a mixer, grinder, or mortar and pestle and till them into the soil.
 Because it takes several months for eggshells to break down and be absorbed by a plant’s roots, it is recommended that they be tilled into the soil in fall.
 More shells can be mixed into your soil in the spring.

-Finally, eggshells will reduce the acidity of your soil, and will help to aerate it.
+Finally, eggshells will reduce the acidity of your soil and help to aerate it.

 Next, with a nail or awl, make a hole in the bottom for drainage.
 Add soil and seeds according to the packaging.
 When sprouts appear, plant them—egg and all—right into the soil.
 See a complete DIY at 17 Apart.

-Above: A coating of crushed eggshells in the garden is said to help deter several pests, both large and small.
-Deer dislike the smell of the albumen and will stay away.
 Apparently you can also use egg’s insides to deter deer.
 See DIY: Homemade Deer Spray.
-Be aware, however, that though deer hate the smell of eggs, rodents love it.
+Be aware, however, that while deer hate the smell of eggs, rodents love it.
 Therefore, it may not be best to use this deterrent near the house.

 Many gardeners also tout the use of crushed eggshells as a snail and slug repellent.
-But a recent test by All About Slugs in Oregon seems to have dispelled this as a myth.
-If you’ve had any success with egg shells as slug repellent, we’d be curious to know.
+But a recent test by All About Slugs in Oregon seems to have dispelled this.
+If you’ve had any success with eggshells as slug repellent, we’d be curious to know.